Results for 'ora'

 He or she is very well.

-Kia ora Ataahua, tokohia kei tō whānau?
+Kia ora Tame, tokohia kei tō whānau?

-Hey Ataahua, how many in your family?
+Hey Tame, how many in your family?

 "Katoa tō mātou kapa e tino manawanui nei i te āheinga a te hunga reo Māori ki te whakamutu i ā rātou mahi hoko kai i roto i te reo, i te āheinga hoki mā te whānui me te whāroa o ā mātou toronga, ka āwhina kia whakarauora i te reo, ā, kia whakamahia e ngā whakatipuranga kei te pihi ake."